slaiter1550/usb-reboot-script/README.md

 4. run the script with admin
 5. plug in the USB drive

-personal note: im working on a script for mac os right now. :]]
+personal note: im working on a script for mac os right now.
+This will only work for windows os. :]]